 - Asphalt (asphalt contains an ingredient called bitumen, which has water-proofing properties that will interfere with your rainwork.)

 Rainworks are visible due to the contrast between the sealed, dry surface and the unsealed, wet surface.
 If you’re curious about whether you can make a rainwork on a specific surface, simply test the surface by pouring some water onto it.
 If the surface changes color when it gets wet, you can make a Rainwork there.
 The more drastic the contrast, the better your rainwork will look.

-Invisible Spray will not work on smooth surfaces such as glass, plastic, and metal because those materials are not absorbent, and they do not change color when they get wet!
+Invisible Spray will not work on smooth surfaces such as glass, plastic, metal, granite, or marble because those materials are not absorbent, and they do not change color when they get wet!

 According to a representative at the Seattle Department of Transportation, Rainworks are legal, because they are temporary, don’t harm the property, and don’t advertise anything.
 See this article for the interview I am referencing.
 Basically, Rainworks fall into the same category as chalk art.